realtime-system/pysage/docs/grouping.rst

 Basics
 ---------------------------------
 Grouping can be very useful in partitioning actors into separate processes.
+Actors in the same group are local to each other, so they can have access to each other.
+It's kind of like a: "what happens in the group, stays in the group" concept.
+Although, using messages are strongly encouraged instead of straight calls for most situations, even in the same pysage group.
 Actors in different groups have their own independent update/message handling loop.
 And messages can be communicated across groups via IPC.

+The "packet_type" is an integer between 101-255 that uniquely identifies this message type.
+This will become especially useful when you need to send this message across groups or networks.

 ::

     class Consumer(MessageReceiver):